FATE ONE: A Prophecy

 “But I also worry about some of the events that have gone on in the world recently.”

-He shifts his gaze downward and off to his side.
-Hesitation stills his voice, but eventually subsides.
 “You mentioned a ‘looming threat’… Do you think these could be connected?”
 He mutters.
 A bitter hurt carries the words.

-“I am not certain,” she answers solemnly.
+“My certainty eludes me,” she answers solemnly.
 “Some things remain outside my field of vision, after all.”

 She arcs back up before turning away, striding back over to her desk, closing the hidden compartment as she leans downward upon its cleared surface.